IBM-Cloud/node-helloworld/README.md

 `manifest.yml`

 This file contains information that's used when you `cf push` the application.

-You should edit this file and change the `host` value to a unique name across BlueMix.

 See the Cloud Foundry doc
 *[Key Facts About Application Deployment](http://docs.cloudfoundry.com/docs/using/deploying-apps/)*